eijikominami/aws-cloudformation-templates/security/README.md

 ### IAM AccessAnalyzer

 This template enables ``IAM Access Analyzer``.
 IAM Access Analyzer sends results to ``Amazon SNS`` via ``Amazon EventBridge``.
-After deploying it, [**you can designate the delegated IAM AccessAnalyzer administrator account**](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-settings.html) for your organization.
+After deploying it, [**you can designate the delegated IAM AccessAnalyzer administrator account**](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-settings.html) for your organization manually.

 ### AWS Security Hub

 This template enables the ``AWS Security Hub`` and sets up ``Amazon SNS`` and ``Amazon EventBridge`` to receive a message when the result of a compliance check changes to Failure.
-After deploying it, **Update a configuration policy to enable Security Hub and Standards**.
+After deploying it, **Update a CloudFormation parameters to enable Security Hub and Standards**.

 ### Amazon GuardDuty